Subscribe to ‘Words Of Hope’

 — — — — — — — —

-On our return, my son announced that ‘he no longer had anything to complain about as he wasn’t living under Occupation like the Palestinians’.
-His perspective on life changed — both he and his sister also felt more connected to their Arabic heritage.
+On our return, my son announced that he 'no longer had anything to complain about as he wasn’t living under Occupation like the Palestinians’.
+His perspective on life changed — both he and his sister felt more connected to their Arabic heritage.
 They both became more interested in human rights and climate justice.

 Now five years later, they are both working for charities and my daughter is also learning Arabic and hosting a radio show showcasing electronic music by women and non-binary artists from North Africa and the Middle East.
 As for me, I became a trustee at Amos.
 I returned to Palestine and friends and family have been on Amos trips and have also become Amos supporters.